bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 ### GraphQL API
 BigCommerce's [GraphQL API](/api-docs/storefront/graphql/graphql-storefront-api-overview) allows you to query product and customer data and store settings remotely or from a store's front end.
 Some use cases for this API are:
-* Pull a product's data with Javascript into a Stencil theme
+* Pull a product's data with JavaScript into a Stencil theme
 * Access customer data via the front end of a site
 * Fetch category and brand details from a store's front end